ITNaveen/interview-questions-NT/loki-prometheus-grafana-helm-guide.md

    - Provides dashboards for visualization
    - Allows for combined views of metrics and logs
    - **Industry Practice**: De-facto standard for observability visualization

+Promtail: An agent that collects logs from various sources and forwards them to Loki for storage and analysis. ​ infracloud.io

+Loki: A log aggregation system that stores logs efficiently, integrating seamlessly with Grafana for visualization.​

+Node Exporter: A Prometheus exporter that collects hardware and OS metrics from nodes, such as CPU usage, memory usage, disk I/O, and network statistics. ​
+DevOps.dev

+Kube-State-Metrics: An add-on service that listens to the Kubernetes API server and generates metrics about the state of Kubernetes objects, including pods, deployments, and services.​

+ServiceMonitor: A custom resource definition (CRD) in Kubernetes that defines how Prometheus should discover and scrape metrics from services.​

+Prometheus: A monitoring and alerting toolkit that collects and stores metrics data, scraping configured targets like Node Exporter, Kube-State-Metrics, and services defined in ServiceMonitors.​

+Grafana: A visualization tool that queries Prometheus for metrics and Loki for logs, providing unified dashboards and insights.

 ## What You Can See in Grafana